Geroch's splitting theorem

 In the theory of causal structure on Lorentzian manifolds, Geroch's theorem or Geroch's splitting theorem (first proved by Robert Geroch) gives a topological characterization of globally hyperbolic spacetimes.
+This theorem was improved by A.N.
+Bernal and M. Sánchez, who proved not only the global smooth splitting but also a global Cauchy orthogonal splitting, thus neatly distinguishing a space slicing from an associated family of observers.

-The theorem
+Geroch’s topological theorem

 A Cauchy surface can possess corners, and thereby need not be a differentiable submanifold of the spacetime; it is however always continuous (and even Lipschitz continuous).
 By using the flow of a vector field chosen to be complete, smooth, and timelike, it is elementary to prove that if a Cauchy surface S is C^{k}-smooth then the spacetime is C^{k}-diffeomorphic to the product S × R, and that any two such Cauchy surfaces are C^{k}-diffeomorphic.

 Robert Geroch proved in 1970 that every globally hyperbolic spacetime has a Cauchy surface S, and that the homeomorphism (as a C^{0}-diffeomorphism) to S × R can be selected so that every surface of the form S × is a Cauchy surface and each curve of the form × R is a continuous timelike curve.